 Things to do in Kastoria

-Stroll Along Orestiada Lake
+Stroll along Orestiada lake

-Heading south on Νίκης street, the atmosphere becomes much calmer.
+The atmosphere becomes much calmer as you leave Kastorias small city centre.
 Pass by grand old mansions and crumbling Byzantine churches as you make your way to the wooded area that surrounds the mysterious “Dragon’s lair” cave.

 Venture into the Dragon’s Lair